malakhovks/malakhovks.github.io/_publications/2018-30-04-smart-systems.md

 permalink: /publication/2018-30-04-smart-systems
 excerpt: 'The article describes the methodological foundations of the development of scientific research design systems, which include: models, technology and tools for processing large volumes of text information/data; the formation of conceptual structures (ontologies) of different branches of knowledge, their system integration based on transdisciplinary and ontology concepts.'
 date: 2018-04-30
-venue: 'Scientific journal "Upravlâûŝie sistemy i mašiny".'
+venue: 'Upravlâûŝie sistemy i mašiny'
 paperurl: 'http://usim.org.ua/?page_id=3311&lang=en'
 citation: 'Palagin, O., Petrenko, M., Malakhov, K. (2018).
 Information Technology and Integrated Tools for Support of the Smart Systems Research Design. <i>Upravlâûŝie sistemy i mašiny, 2(274)</i>, 19-30.
 DOI: 10.15407/usim.2018.02.019'
 ---